MISP/misp-objects/README.md

 [![Build Status](https://travis-ci.org/MISP/misp-objects.svg?branch=master)](https://travis-ci.org/MISP/misp-objects)

-MISP objects to be used in MISP (2.4.80) system and can be used by other information sharing tool.
+MISP objects used in MISP (starting from 2.4.80) system and can be used by other information sharing tool.
 MISP objects are in addition to MISP attributes to allow advanced combinations of attributes.
 The creation of these objects and their associated attributes are based on real cyber security use-cases and existing practices in information sharing.